Triumph GT6: Development history

 Michelotti's fastback design for the Spitfire GT prototype was adopted by the Triumph racing programme for the 1964 season, as it was deemed to provide an aerodynamic benefit over the standard Spitfire body shape.
-Fibreglass copies of the Spitfire GT's fastback were grafted on to the race-modified Spitfires destined for competition.
+Fibreglass copies of the Spitfire GT's fastback were grafted onto the race-modified Spitfires destined for competition.
 The Spitfire racing programme was successful, and in 1965 resulted in 13th overall and a 1st in class at the prestigious 24 Hours of Le Mans (beating their main rivals, the MG Midgets).
 The Spitfire's competitive success and the continuing commercial success of the production vehicle led Triumph to re-evaluate its shelved plans for a GT version of the Spitfire.
 To overcome the lack of performance inherent in the heavier body style the Spitfire's 4-cylinder engine was replaced with the more powerful 1996 cc Triumph inline 6 originally derived from the SC and then in use in the Triumph Vitesse (which shared a similar chassis with the Spitfire and Triumph Herald).
 The car was further developed and refined and eventually launched as the Triumph GT6 (dropping the "Spitfire" prefix and adding the 6) to emphasise its GT styling and its 6-cylinder engine.

 Contemporary Triumph marketing advertised the GT6 as being developed from the "race winning Le Mans Spitfires" to capitalise on their aesthetic similarities, whereas the Le Mans Spitfires and the GT6 were actually two entirely separate development programmes (the GT programme pre-dating the racing programme).
 However, the marketing spin was so successful that many people erroneously believed the Le Mans Spitfires to actually be GT6s.